Passenger Fatty-Seven: Plot

 When the trio go back up and knock out the remaining terrorists, they are hailed as heroes.
-When Quagmire comes out to congratulate them and informs everyone that the plane will land in Nevada, an additional terrorist (the mastermind and ringleader of the hijacking team, who was also in reserve just in case the plan went awry) posing as a businessman hijacks the plane where he plans to crash it into Las Vegas' biggest hotel with Rita Rudner in it.
-Before the plan is carried out, Quagmire uses a barrel roll to subdue the terrorist.
+When Quagmire comes out to congratulate them and informs everyone that the plane will land in Nevada, another terrorist who is the ringleader (who was in reserve just in case their plot went awry) posing as a blue collared businessman hijacks the plane where he plans to crash it into Las Vegas' biggest hotel with Rita Rudner in it.
+Before the plot is carried out, Quagmire turns on the seatbelt sign and does a barrel roll to subdue the terrorist.
 Unfortunately, Quagmire gets angry at the passengers for not following the "Please Fasten Seatbelt" light that was turned on ("Oh come on.
 Doesn't anyone pay attention to the sign?").
 However, F/A-18 Hornet fighter jets appear unaware that the hijackers have been taken care of.
 The plane is shot in its right wing, but a determined Quagmire manages to land the plane in a large lake and keep everyone safe.

 As the passengers and co-pilot are tended by the EMTs and the damaged plane taken care of by the firefighters and the three remaining terrorists are also arrested by the FBI (with the police in tow and the media covering the averted crisis as well), Peter, Cleveland, and Joe thank Quagmire for saving them and apologize for judging his flight actions.
 Just then, a military plane comes with the guys' respective families to reunite with them.
 Peter and Chris have a chat about some of the charges Chris found on Peter's card from their time in San Francisco and suggests he keep some of his purchases private.
 As the various families plan to head back to Quahog and put the recent event behind them, Peter breaks the fourth wall and tells the audience "Oh, yeah, in case we didn't say, this was Spirit Airlines."

+Reception

 The episode received an audience of 4.00 million viewers, an increase from the previous episode, and making it the third most-watched show of the night, behind Son of Zorn and The Simpsons.